SamuelGamerPT/ss_ambulancejob/ss_ambulancejob/README.md

 - redemrp_notification
 - redemrp_respawn

+#HOW TO USE
+- Just use this command in your chat /setjob id ambulance grade

 # ADVISES
 - To use this script you have to change the redemrp_respawn script.
 If you wan't you can just copy this and insert in your script